| Title: | Code generation and linting functions for R packages |

 Any recent file change in development directories triggers a dev version bump

 and local package installation.
-After a call to unstable()
+After a call to unstable() any dependencies

 in your local dev environment are up to date.

-is called from within a non package project which is using
+If unstable is called from within a non package project which is using

-then rather than installing locally using devtools
+renv then rather than installing locally using devtools the package is

-built and deployed locally in the renv
+built and deployed locally in the renv local package directory (

-) and installed from there.
-The renv
+<proj root>/renv/local) and installed from there.
+The renv local packages are

 placed under version control.
 At the moment it is a manual job to tidy this up once the